Pro Bono Spring Break

 Each year during Spring Break, law students and supervising law school faculty members volunteer their time and energy to legal aid organizations to help low-income Texans resolve their civil legal problems.
 Pro Bono Spring Break offers law students a valuable opportunity to put their classroom learning into action, honing skills such as advocacy, client interviewing, and supervised legal decision-making.
 The program also highlights the severe legal and financial challenges faced by low-income Texans, raising awareness about critical access to justice issues.
 Meanwhile, legal service providers benefit from having a team of trained and well-supervised volunteers who help maximize their time and reduce their caseload.

 Law students receive training and supervision by both law school faculty members and legal services staff.
 Partcipating organizations in the past include: Aid to Victims of Domestic Violence, American Gateways, Catholic Charities of Dallas, Dallas Volunteer Attorney Project, Disability Rights Texas, Human Rights Initiative of North Texas, KIND Kids in Need of Defense, Legal Hospice of Texas, Lone Star Legal Aid, Mosaic Family Services, Legal Aid of Northwest Texas, RAICES, and Texas Civil Rights Project.
-Choose from many legal aid host programs from across Texas; virtual (remote) and in-person options will be available.
-Current placement options can be veiwed here, and this list will be updated as more options become available.
-The application period for the 2025 Pro Bono Spring Break will open on Monday, November 4.
+Choose from many legal aid host programs from across Texas; Hybrid and in-person options will be available.
+Current placement options can be viewed here, and this list will be updated as more options become available.
+The application period for the 2025 Pro Bono Spring Break is now closed.

 All announcements regarding placements will be made mid-January.